sendgrid/docs/content/docs/for-developers/sending-email/automating-subusers.md

 ```

 5. **Validate ID of domain Whitelabel**
-Once you have the ID of the domain whitelabel you can validate it.
+Once you have the ID of the domain Whitelabel you can Validate it.

 ```bash
 curl -X POST -H "Authorization: Basic XXXXXXXXXXXXXXXX" -H "Content-Type: application/json" 'https://api.sendgrid.com/v3/whitelabel/domains/50784/validate'